Getting Started

 - Edit CONTEXT.md with your full project details

-- Open your project in Claude Code, Cursor, or any supported AI tool — it discovers your context automatically
+- Open your project in any supported AI coding agent — it discovers your context automatically

 Create CONTEXT.md